Responsible Conduct of Research (RCR): Training Resources

 DHHS NIH Office of Extramural Research [HTML] – multiple links to FAQ's, updates, and ethics information.

-NIH Research Extramural Training Mechanisms [HTML]
+NIH Research Training and Career Development [HTML]

 Collaborative IRB Training Imitative (CITI) RCR Curriculum - Includes foundation material and case studies for topics including research misconduct, data management, authorship, mentoring, human subjects, conflict of interest, collaboration and others.